-Carotid Artery Surgery Using Non-Invasive Stenting Restores Blood Flow To The Brain, Preventing Stroke
+Carotid Artery Surgery Restores Blood Flow To The Brain, Preventing Stroke

-Carotid artery surgery performed by the vascular surgeons at The Vein & Vascular Institute of Riverview leave minimal to no scars and offer quick recovery time because it can be performed using non-invasive endovascular surgical techniques, such as balloon angioplasty and stenting.
+Carotid artery surgery performed by the vascular surgeons at The Vein and Vascular Institute of Tampa Bay offers quick recovery time because it can be performed using the most advanced minimally-invasive surgical techniques, such as balloon angioplasty and stenting.

 With over 130,000 unexpected deaths caused by carotid artery blockage (carotid artery disease), our Riverview vascular surgeons recommend getting treatment as soon as carotid artery blockage has reached a dangerous level because carotid artery disease can become fatal.